-You can use either a MATLAB app installer or a ZIP file can be used for installation.
+Either a MATLAB app installer or a ZIP file can be used for installation.

 Double-click the downloaded *.mlappinstall file.
 It will open MATLAB and pop up a question dialog as below (left figure).
 Click the [Install] button and NIMH ML will be added to the MATLAB menu (arrow on the right figure).
-If this process fails for any reason, you can manually open MATLAB and install the package by clicking the [Install App] menu (circle on the right figure).
+If this process fails for any reason, manually open MATLAB and install the package by clicking the [Install App] menu (circle on the right figure).

-The app installation path is different from MATLAB version to version and can be checked like the following.
+The app installation path is different from MATLAB version to version and can be checked with the following commands.

 >> files = matlab.apputil.getInstalledAppInfo;

-Decompress the zip file to a directory that you choose and add the directory to the MATLAB path.
-You can add the subdirectories as well, but it is not necessary.
+Decompress the zip file to a directory and add that directory to the MATLAB path.
+The subdirectories can be added, but that step is not necessary.

 NIMH ML requires two libraries distributed for free by Microsoft: 1) Visual C++ Redistributable Packages for Visual Studio 2013 and 2) DirectX End-User Runtimes.
-NIMH ML tries to detect these libraries during initialization and will ask you to install them if they are not found.
+NIMH ML tries to detect these libraries during initialization and will ask to install them if they are not found.

-If you have a parallel port, you will be asked to install Inpout32, an open source parallel port driver.
-To install it, run inpout32_installer.exe (for 32-bit Windows) or inpoutx64_installer.exe (for 64-bit Windows) in the daqtoolbox directory of the NIMH ML installation path.
+If you have a parallel port, NIMH ML will ask to install Inpout32, an open source parallel port driver.
+To install it, run inpout32_installer.exe (for 32-bit Windows) or inpoutx64_installer.exe (for 64-bit Windows).
+These files are in the daqtoolbox directory of the NIMH ML installation path.
 The installation occurs instantly and there is no wizard window showing up.
-Both 32-bit and 64-bit drivers are installed together, whichever file you run.
+Both 32-bit and 64-bit drivers are installed together, irrespective of which installer is chosen.
 The admin privilege is required.

 Keep your task files separately outside of the NIMH ML installation directory.
-NIMH ML does not store anything in its main directory, so you can safely delete it for upgrades, if you don't create any file there.
+NIMH ML does not store anything in its main directory, so deleting the main directory is safe if your files are stored elsewhere.